-When a joint inventor of a pro se application dies after filing the application, the living joint inventor(s) must submit proof that the other joint inventor is dead.
+When an application is being prosecuted by joint inventors without a joint inventor or patent practitioner having been granted a power of attorney, and a joint inventor dies after filing the application, the living joint inventor(s) must submit proof that the other joint inventor is dead.
 Upon submission of such proof, only the signatures of the living joint inventors are required on the papers filed with the USPTO if the legal representative of the deceased inventor does not intervene.
 If the legal representative of the deceased inventor wishes to intervene, the legal representative must submit an oath or declaration in compliance with pre-AIA 37 CFR 1.63 and 1.64 (e.g., stating that he or she is the legal representative of the deceased inventor and his or her residence, citizenship and post office address).
 Once the legal representative of the deceased inventor intervenes in the pro se application, the signatures of the living joint inventors and the legal representative are required on the papers filed with the USPTO.